 \begin{lemma}[Generalizes {\cite[Prop 4.32]{Lee-Top}}] Let $f : X \to Y$ be a continuous map between two Hausdorff spaces with $Y$ locally compact.
 If $f$ is proper, then $f$ is closed. \end{lemma}

-In \cite[Prop 4.32]{Lee-Top} the lemma is stated with the additional requirement that $X$ is locally compact.
-However in the proof the locally compactness of $X$ is not needed.
-Furthermore we will apply the lemma only if $X$ is locally compact.
-Thus we omit the proof.
+In \cite[Prop 4.32]{Lee-Top} the lemma is stated with the additional requirement that $X$ be locally compact.
+However in the proof the locally compactness of~$X$ is not needed.
+We omit the proof since we will apply the lemma only when $X$ is locally compact.

 \begin{corollary} Let $f : X \to Y$ be a continuous injective map between two Hausdorff spaces with $Y$ locally compact.
 If $f$ is proper, then $f$ is a homeomorphism onto its image. \end{corollary}

 \begin{proof} The map $f:X\to f(X)$ is bijective continuous and closed and thus a homeomorphism. \end{proof}